 Partners With Ethiopia is a U.S.-based 501(c)(3) nonprofit organization.
 Our Federal EIN is 27-3355413.
-Our team consists of long term sponsors of children in the programs we support.
+Our team consists of long-term donors who are passionate about the projects we support.

 Ingrid lives in Golden Valley, MN with her husband and their three boys.
-Her passion for fighting poverty began in 1991 as a volunteer with a ministry impacting children in lower income areas of her hometown.
-A desire to be more effective led her to Moody Bible Institute where she pursued a B.A. degree in cross-cultural and urban ministry.
+Her passion for fighting poverty began in 1991 as a volunteer for a local organization impacting children in lower income areas of her hometown.
+A desire to be more effective led her to pursued a B.A. degree in cross-cultural studies from Moody Bible Institute.
 After graduating and marrying in 1997, she spent 17 years reaching out to children and youth in North Minneapolis.
-In 2010, the story of an Ethiopian widow inspired her to travel to Ethiopia to visit the children in Shanto.
+In 2010, the story of an Ethiopian widow inspired her to travel to Ethiopia to look for a local organization to support.
 After returning, her focus on poverty shifted to Ethiopia.
-Since January 2011, she has been supporting SHAPEthiopia’s efforts in southern Ethiopia.
+Since January 2011, she has been supporting local organizations in Ethiopia.
 Ingrid uses her Instagram to bring attention to the needs in Ethiopia.

 Amy lives in Lakeville, MN with her husband and their three children.
 Amy and her family have been dedicated supporters of Partners With Ethiopia since 2011 and have sponsored the same child since 2012.
 Amy has volunteered many hours to help with PWE’s administrative needs.
 In April 2018 Amy stepped into a paid administrative role to help with PWE’s growing efforts.
 Her enthusiasm, encouragement, and attention to detail has impacted many lives in Ethiopia.
 She also works part-time as an administrative assistant at her church.
 In her spare time Amy enjoys working on house projects, spending time with her kids, and bargain hunting.